 Between 2005 and 2006, the State Water Board convened a panel of experts to examine the use of numeric effluent limits in storm water permits.
 The recommendations made by the panel to the Waterboard were reported in The Feasibility of Numeric Effluent Limits Applicable to Dischargers of Storm Water Associated with Municipal, Industrial and Construction Activities (Currier et al., 2006).
 The panel identified several drawbacks to the BMP-based regulatory approach, including a lack of management practice review and evaluation, maintenance concerns, and the difficulty in identifying factors contributing to beneficial use impairment.
 The panel nevertheless concluded that it was not feasible, at that time, to set enforceable numeric effluent limitations for municipal storm water discharges.
 The panel determined numeric limits to be feasible for some storm water dischargers, provided a more appropriate method of industry classification is established in addition to a reliable database detailing emissions and management practice performance (Currier et al., 2006).
 This database has not been established and doing so would require a significant amount of the Water Boards’ resources and would likely take several years to complete.

 However, the question of whether it is appropriate to impose numeric effluent limitations on municipal storm water discharges has continued to evolve, especially in the context of implementing TMDL WLAs.
 In 2014, US EPA issued a memorandum that noted the increased information available to the permitting agencies after more than a decade of experience with setting waste load allocations (WLA) and effluent limitations and proposed that numeric waste load allocations should be translated into effective, measurable effluent limitations that will achieve standards including, where appropriate, numeric effluent limitations (U.S. EPA 2014b).
-An example of this is the Los Angeles MS4 Permit (Order R4-2012-0175), which incorporates some numeric effluent limitations for discharges of toxic pollutants to water bodies with TMDLs addressing toxicity.
+An example of this is the Waste Discharge Requirements for Municipal Separate Storm Sewer System (MS4) Discharges within the Coastal Watersheds of Los Angeles County, Except those Discharges Originating from the City of Long Beach MS4 (Order R4-2012-0175), which incorporates some numeric effluent limitations for discharges of toxic pollutants to water bodies with TMDLs addressing toxicity.

 While the issue of the appropriateness of numeric effluent limitations for storm water discharges continues to evolve, at this stage in the regulation of storm water it is inappropriate to impose a blanket requirement for chronic toxicity effluent limitations for all such discharges.
 There are significant difficulties associated with numeric effluent limitations calculations and compliance monitoring.
 While a compliance schedule would aid implementation efforts, the highly variable nature of storm water, coupled with the multitude of point sources within a municipality, continues to caution against a blanket policy of imposing numeric effluent limitations.